dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 Listing 6.18 Racing promises with Promise.race

-It’s simple as that.
-There’s no need for manually tracking everything.
+It's simple as that.
+There's no need for manually tracking everything.
 We use the Promise.race method to take an array of promises and return a completely new promise that resolves or rejects as soon as the first of the promises resolves or rejects.

-So far you’ve seen how promises work, and how we can use them to greatly simplify dealing with a series of asynchronous steps, either in series or in parallel.
-Although the improvements, when compared to plain old callbacks in terms of error handling and code elegance, are great, promisified code still isn’t on the same level of elegance as simple synchronous code.
-In the next section, the two big concepts that we’ve introduced in this chapter, generators and promises, come together to provide the simplicity of synchronous code with the nonblocking nature of asynchronous code.
+So far you've seen how promises work, and how we can use them to greatly simplify dealing with a series of asynchronous steps, either in series or in parallel.
+Although the improvements, when compared to plain old callbacks in terms of error handling and code elegance, are great, promisified code still isn't on the same level of elegance as simple synchronous code.
+In the next section, the two big concepts that we've introduced in this chapter, generators and promises, come together to provide the simplicity of synchronous code with the nonblocking nature of asynchronous code.

 6.3.6 等待多个 promise